 Certain items might be limited during certain times of the year, for example, tomatoes might be limited to one pound in early season or four pounds in late season.
 These limits will be posted clearly at pickup.
 The newsletter will include the list of available crops for the week ahead and the “Farmers’ Choice List,” which will include a example share of standard CSA favorites.

-Year-Round Membership is limited–we currently have 40 members and plan to add 20 new members in May (whereas Summer CSA begins June 5/6).
+Year-Round Membership is limited–we plan to add 20 new members in May (whereas Summer CSA begins June 5/6).
 In the past, winter pickups have switched to Saturday at market, but this year, we plan to keep our Tuesday and Wednesday pickup times and locations consistent throughout the year.
 The Year-Round CSA is 50 weeks in duration and except for the first month which is paid upfront, the membership is paid on monthly basis with auto-withdrawal (we’ll send you a link to start payments when your pickup begins).

 Pick-Em-Yourself Veggies: Cherry tomatoes, green beans, and shishito peppers will only be available in the summer for members who choose Tuesday Farm Pickup (Tuesday from 3:30-6 PM) or members with a Market Card, which grants cardholders access to any pickup time.